 Let’s create the map together in five steps.

 A buyer’s persona is the reproduction of your ideal customer.
 It describes your prospect’s personal details, demographic data, behavior, and motivations.

 Marketers build a buyer’s persona to get a clear picture of their target market.
 It allows them to perceive their customer intentions to optimize their campaigns.

-Use the market segment method to create your buyer’s persona.
+Use the market segment method to create your buyer persona.

-For example, A potential customer’s cost of living affects the item type grocery store keeps.
+For example, a potential customer’s cost of living affects the item type a grocery store keeps.
 In Daisy Groceries’ example, the store would probably order products based on demographic location.